 The information provided here is general.
 So be sure to read the information that came with your medicine.
 If you have any questions or concerns, talk to your pharmacist or doctor.

-Why are acid reducers used?
+Why are acid-reducing medicines used?

 Acid reducers may be used to: